drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/01-foundations/04-front-matter-and-first-post.md

 chapter_id: 4
 module_title: "Foundations: From web pages to a Jekyll site"
 chapter_title: "Front matter, Markdown, and writing your first post"
+chapter_summary: "Covers YAML front matter, the `YYYY-MM-DD-slug.md` filename convention for posts, the kramdown dialect (attribute lists, footnotes, intra-word underscore gotchas), and the `_drafts/` plus `--drafts` workflow.
+Reader writes a real draft post, previews it, and publishes it via `git mv` into `_posts/`."
 ---

 # Front Matter, Markdown, and Writing Your First Post